Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Results

 Turning to the supply side, Figure \ref{fig:ale_s} presents the ALE curves for local consumption amenities---the number of establishments and the share of non-SME establishments in the neighborhood.
 Two conclusions emerge from these plots.
-First, while Figure~\ref{fig:nbhd} shows that neighborhoods with more restaurants tend to exhibit larger average treatment effects, Figure~\ref{fig:ale_s} reveals a non-monotonic relationship once other factor are controlled for: treatment effects initially rise with establishment density up to the 25th percentile of the distribution, and decline thereafter.
+First, while Figure~\ref{fig:nbhd} shows that neighborhoods with more restaurants tend to exhibit larger average treatment effects, Figure~\ref{fig:ale_s} reveals a non-monotonic relationship once other factors are controlled for: treatment effects initially rise with establishment density up to the 25th percentile of the distribution, and decline thereafter.
 This pattern suggests that digital coupons generate the largest consumption response in neighborhoods with a moderate number of establishments, all else equal.
-On average, as shown in Figure \ref{fig:cf_blp}, establishment density is negatively associated with treatment effects, indicating diminishing returns to consumption amenities in already dense areas.
-Second, conditional on the number of establishments in a neighborhood, a higher share of non-SME establishments leads to larger treatment effects.
+On average, as shown in Figure \ref{fig:cf_blp}, establishment density is negatively associated with treatment effects, indicating diminishing returns to consumption amenities in already dense areas.\footnote{This pattern is also consistent with consumers in restaurant-dense areas having stronger offline dining alternatives.} Second, conditional on the number of establishments in a neighborhood, a higher share of non-SME establishments leads to larger treatment effects.
 Much like the patterns observed for consumption habits, these effects are concentrated in neighborhoods with the highest proportion of large businesses.
 As shown in Section \ref{sec:result-did}, consumers are more likely to redeem their coupons at larger, higher-priced restaurants.
 The high concentration of large establishments thus facilitates greater consumption through digital coupons, which helps explain the patterns observed in the ALE plot.
 Together, these findings demonstrate how both the quantity and composition of neighborhood consumption amenities influence individual responses to digital coupon programs.